rajkr-21/Snake-Game/README.md

 # Snake Game 🐍

 A simple Snake game built using **HTML, CSS, and JavaScript** — no frameworks or libraries, just the basics.
+This is the game we all have played and enjoyed in our childhood.

 ## Demo